Introduction to Licensing

 Licensing Department

-The licensing department falls within the service area of Planning and Regulatory services alongside Environmental Health, Trading Standards, Planning Policy, Development Control and Building Control and reports to the Regulatory services manager.
+The licensing department falls within the service area of Community Safety Services alongside Environmental Health, Trading Standards, and Community Safety and reports to the Service Director for Highways and Community Protection.

 The licensing department is responsible for carrying out the council’s functions under relevant licensing legislation in accordance with council policies, guidance and procedures.